palpaulcode/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-# 0x13 C - MOre singly linked lists
+# 0x13 C - More singly linked lists
 This directory contains solutions to coding tasks from the aforementioned section in the C course within the ALX_SE curriculum

 ## File `0-print_listint.c`